 - Clothing drives with which we will collect essential items to be distributed by the outreach van to those experiencing homelessness;

 - “Car Kit” packing event to enable your family to help any person you may encounter on the street;

-- And active fundraising programs planned by our students to support our “Sandwich-Making” and “Car Kit” initiatives and other Ve’ahavta programs.
+- And active fundraising programs planned by our students to support our “Food Prep Extravaganza” and “Car Kit” initiatives and other Ve’ahavta programs;